Drinking Water: Nitrate and Nitrite

 - Test at least once a year.

-- Also test before the water is used someone who is or may become pregnant or it is given to a baby.
+- Also test before the water is used by someone who is or may become pregnant or it is given to a baby.

 - Test right away if you notice a change in the color, taste, or smell of your water.